6 Best Places to Live In Charleston

 Charleston is a major port on the Atlantic coast.
 The city is situated between Ashley and Cooper rivers, facing a deep water harbor.
 The Ashley river serves as its border on the east side and the Cooper River serves as its border on the west side.

 Charleston International Airport is approximately 29 – 22 minutes away (12.4 miles) away from downtown Charleston via I-26 W.

-You can choose from a variety of condominiums, townhouses or single family homes next to the river.
+You can choose from a variety of condominiums, townhouses, or single-family homes next to the river.
 There are also ranch properties and duplex home options.
-Majority of the homes for sale in Charleston are designed to fit the southern-charm style of architecture from the inside out.
+The majority of the homes for sale in Charleston are designed to fit the southern-charm style of architecture from the inside out.

 Are you looking for the best places to live in Charleston, SC?
 Click here and let us know what you’re looking for!
 Matt O’Neill Real Estate knows the Charleston area best.
 We’re here to help you find the community and the home which will best suit you and your family.

 For people who love shopping and enjoy retail therapy, Charleston is a wonderful place to live.
-From strolling through big retails spots such as the Charleston City Market and Shops at Belmond, to local boutiques, you’re sure to find something that will satisfy your retail needs.
+From strolling through big retail spots such as the Charleston City Market and Shops at Belmond to local boutiques, you’re sure to find something that will satisfy your retail needs.